 Chapter 6: Professional and Personal Preparedness

-Chapter 7: Allied Health Skills and Roles
+Chapter 7: The Roles of Allied Health Professionals

 NEW!
 Add one of our new eChapters to meet the specific needs of your course!

 The following eChapters include additional hands-on laboratory activities and projects.

 - Pharmacies and Preparedness – by instructor Julie Burger, MPH, CPH, CHES, CPhT

 - Chapters 1-7 inform students about the four phases of comprehensive emergency management.
 Students learn key agencies, organizations, processes, and terms in disaster response.

 - Case studies from Hurricane Katrina, the Boston Marathon, and the Ebola Virus Disease provide engaging real-world examples.

 - Supplements provide suggested activities and projects to enhance student learning.

 - Instructor eResources provide course and lesson planning guidance, PowerPoints, and assessment tools.